How to Manage Pests

-(Reviewed 1/07, updated 11/08)
+(Reviewed 12/13, updated 12/13)

 Preplant soil testing is the primary tool for assessing nutritional needs.
 Depending on need, fertilizer may be applied preplant, or any time up to first red fruit.
 Plant tissue testing is a useful technique to confirm the adequacy of fertilization.

 Soil testing for nutrient and salinity analysis

-Fertilizer application at planting in furrow-irrigated fields
+Fertilizer application in furrow-irrigated fields

-Use of higher seasonal nitrogen rates can be both detrimental to the environment (nitrogen-rich tailwater or drain tile effluent can stimulate algae growth in the receiving water body) and to the crop.
-Lush vine growth stimulated by excessive nitrogen application can require additional equipment passes to trim vines and can increase fruit rot and mold problems.
+Use of higher seasonal nitrogen rates can be both detrimental to the environment (nitrogen-rich tailwater or drain tile effluent can stimulate algae growth in the receiving water body), and to the crop.
+Lush vine growth stimulated by excessive nitrogen application can require additional equipment passes to trim vines and may increase fruit rot and mold problems.

-UC IPM Pest Management Guidelines:
+UC IPM Pest Management Guidelines: Tomato

 PDF: To display a PDF document, you may need to use a PDF reader.